 Orange is a color that provokes an immediate reaction.
 What is it about the color orange that makes it so effective?
-In some cultures, it’s considered a sacred hue, while in others it’s a symbol of royalty.
-Bold and dynamic, orange is used to signal danger while at the same time create a sensation of excitement.
+In some cultures, it’s considered a sacred hue, while in others, it’s a symbol of royalty.
+Bold and dynamic, orange is used to signal danger while, at the same time, creating a sensation of excitement.

 Since ancient times—long before it was called orange—this color has had a strong impact.
 Whether falling more toward golden yellow-orange or a fiery red-orange, this color has also been beloved by artists throughout history.
 Van Gogh and Toulouse-Lautrec are just two of the artists who favored orange in their paintings.